Fearnehough History, Family Crest & Coats of Arms

 Early Origins of the Fearnehough family

-Staffordshire where they held a family seat as Lords of the Manor close to the Cheshire border.
+The surname Fearnehough was first found in Staffordshire where they held a family seat as Lords of the Manor close to the Cheshire border.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1332 when Adam de Fernyhough held estates.

 Early History of the Fearnehough family